Anant/framework/assessment.md

     - [Authenticate external front end or back end application](https://doc.wallabag.org/en/developer/api/oauth.html)
     - [Given a "tag" retrieve and display URL, Tags, and if Applicable the Image Preview](https://doc.wallabag.org/en/developer/api/methods.html)

-- ## Information Systems / Business Analyst / Engineer
+- ## Information Systems / Business Analyst / Platform Engineer
   - Demonstrate basic knowledge of cloud systems
     - Identify and sign up for a software as a service which has a developer API (CRM, Project Management, etc.)
      - Salesforce, Hubspot, etc.